2017

 This paper introduces continuous shape shifiting, a compilation approach that removes the risks of cache tiling optimizations by dynamically rewriting (and reshaping) deployed, running application code.
 To realize continuous shape shifting, we present ShapeShifter, a framework for continuous monitoring of co-running applications and their runtime environments to reshape loop iteration spaces and pinpoint near-optimal loop tile configurations.
 Upon identifying a need for reshaping, a new tiling approach is quickly constructed for the application, new code is dynamically generated and is then seamlessly stitched into the running application with near-zero overhead.
 Our evaluation on a wide spectrum of runtime scenarios demonstrates that ShapeShifter achieves an average of 10--40% performance improvement (up to 2.4X) on real systems depending on the runtime environment compared to an oracle static loop tiling baseline.

-Concise loads and stores: The case for an asymmetric compute-memory architecture for approximation Inproceedings
+Concise loads and stores: The case for an asymmetric compute-memory architecture for approximation Proceedings Article

 In: 2016 49th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO), pp. 1–13, IEEE 2016.